matthewwolak/nadiv/cran-comments.md

   - No public repository is available for package 'asreml', however, availability (with web address) is noted in DESCRIPTION.

   - All ERRORs, WARNINGs, and NOTEs from the archived version under CRAN Package Check Results have been addressed with this update.
+All further correspondence with CRAN personnel regarding changes required after a code review have been addressed with this update.

 # Downstream dependencies